 We also offer water conditioning services.
 Whether hard water is clogging your pipes, damaging your water heaters, or destroying your dishwasher, we can fix it.
 No more scrubbing off layers of calcium and limescale when you clean your shower!
-We can recommend the right water conditioning system for you.
+If you live in a 100 mile area of Spokane or Chattaroy, Washington, we can recommend and install the right water conditioning system for you.

 Only about 15% of Americans source their water from their own private well or springs on their property.
 The vast majority on the other hand rely on federal and state government regulated drinking water.
 For that majority, they have less to worry about as the government authorities treat the water before distribution, to suit consumption.

 The 15% who have a private well derive a sense of security form the ‘healthy’ groundwater they use.
 While for the most part ground water is healthier than the chemically treated alternative from the city or county, its safety cannot be guaranteed without the proper testing.
 As professional well pump and water treatment specialists, we always advise that you install a well water treatment or conditioning system to be on the safe side.

 So how safe is water well for direct consumption?

 The answer to the above question depends on a variety of conditions and circumstances.
 Having specialized in pump systems that take care of water treatment, conditioning and supply to your property, we can say for sure that there is no one-fits-all answer.